 Wet cupping involves medicinal bleeding along with suction.
 In this method, a suction cup is placed on the skin area for around 3 minutes.
 After the cup is removed, small and light cuts are made on the skin, from where the blood is drawn out by placing the suction cups again on that area.
 This session is finished with an antibiotic treatment along with a bandage to prevent infection.
 The skin also goes back to looking normal in around ten days.

-In Home or In Office Massages by Jakki in the Greater Orlando / Central Florida area.
+In Home or In Office Massages by Jacqueline in the Central Florida area.
 Certified for many different massages and treatments.
 Specializing in Manual lymphatic drainage (MLD) post surgery recovery massage.

 To schedule an appointment with Licensed Massage Therapist and Certified Advanced Manual Lymphatic Drainage Therapist, Jacqueline Bosco, CMLDT | Oncology, please call (813) 298-5603.
 We believe nothing is more important than human touch.